DEECIS/Decentralized-Exam-Evaluation-And-Certification-Issue-System/README.md

 - Truffle
 - Vue

-I use a truffle box, [Yet-Another-Truffle-Vue-Box](https://github.com/tim-hub/Yet-Another-Truffle-Vue-Box) which is altered by based on vue-box to develop this DApp.
+I use a truffle box, [Yet-Another-Truffle-Vue-Box](https://github.com/tim-hub/Yet-Another-Truffle-Vue-Box) which is altered by myself and based on vue-box to develop this DApp.